-The interim reliability measure is defined in clause 3.9.3C(a1) as a maximum expected USE in a region of 0.0006% of the total energy demanded in that region for a given financial year.
-The USE that contributes to the interim reliability measure is consistent with the reliability standard and defined in clause 3.9.3C(b) of the NER.
+The interim reliability measure is defined in clause 3.9.3C(a1) of the NER as a maximum expected USE in a region of 0.0006% of the total energy demanded in that region for a given financial year.
+The USE that contributes to the interim reliability measure is consistent with the USE defined in clause 3.9.3C(b) of the NER.